kota-agency/trace/web/app/plugins/hide-admin-bar-based-on-user-roles/README.txt

 Compatibility tested & Tested with the latest WordPress version.

 = 3.6.0 - 02-08-2023 =
 Compatibility tested & Tested with the latest WordPress version.

+= 3.6.1 - 01-10-2023 =
+Compatibility tested & Tested with the latest WordPress version.

 == Upgrade Notice ==